Listen to one of our scientific editorial team members read this article.

 The quality of your image depends on your Numerical Aperture (NA) and resolution.
-To very briefly recap, NA relates to the light gathering properties of the optical components of your microscope, whereas resolution is your ability to distinguish details within your specimen.
+NA relates to the light-gathering properties of the optical components of your microscope, whereas resolution is your ability to distinguish details within your specimen.

-Refraction and the Refractive Index
+The Role of Refraction and the Refractive Index

 When light passes from one medium to another, say from glass to air, it ‘refracts’ or bends and scatters.
-Therefore, if you use a dry objective the light rays from your specimen will undergo refraction when travelling from the glass coverslip into the air.
+Therefore, if you use a dry objective, the light rays from your specimen will undergo refraction when traveling from the glass coverslip into the air.
 Refracted rays are not usually collected by the objective front lens and are lost to the final image.

-Now if you use an immersion medium to replace the air gap you can correct this mis-match.
+Now, if you use an immersion medium to replace the air gap, you can correct this mismatch.
 Most of the commercial immersion oils have refractive indexes of around 1.51—similar to glass.

 The Working Distances of Objectives

-Natural and Synthetic Immersion Oils
+Natural vs. Synthetic Immersion Oils

 Cedar Wood Oil

-If not correctly cleaned up after use, it can penetrate and damage the cement which holds the objective front lens in place.
+If not correctly cleaned up after use, it can penetrate and damage the cement that holds the objective front lens.
 Cedar wood oil can also ‘yellow’ with age and has a tendency to absorb light in the ultraviolet and blue range of the spectrum.

 Most oils are designed to work at room temperature (i.e., 23°C).
 A change in temperature causes a change in the refractive index of the oil.
-In fact a temperature difference of only 1°C can cause a change in the refractive index of the oil by a factor of 0.0004.
+In fact, a temperature difference of only 1°C can cause a change in the refractive index of the oil by a factor of 0.0004.
 This might not seem much, but if you are capturing images over many hours, these subtle differences will be present in your images and data collected.
-So if you are planning on such long-term experiments, use commercial oil designed to work at 37°C.
+So if you are planning on such long-term experiments using oil immersion microscopy, use commercial oil designed to work at 37°C.

 Beware of Autofluorescence

-Steps for Oil Immersion
+6 Easy Steps for Awesome Oil Immersion Microscopy

-Find your slide’s area-of-interest using a low magnification objective.
+- Find your slide’s area of interest using a low magnification objective.

-Once you have aligned the microscope, carefully turn the nosepiece around to between the 40X and the oil immersion objective, but don’t fully engage the oil immersion objective yet.
+- Once you have aligned the microscope, carefully turn the nosepiece around to between the 40x and the oil immersion objective, but don’t fully engage the oil immersion objective yet.

 - Now, turn the nosepiece around to fully engage the oil immersion objective and bring the nose of your immersion objective into contact with the drop of oil.
-Some immersion objectives have concave front lenses, if you are using one of these, you also need to add one drop of immersion oil to the front lens to prevent air bubbles becoming trapped in the concave recess.
+Some immersion objectives have concave front lenses.
+If you are using one of these, you also need to add one drop of immersion oil to the front lens to prevent air bubbles from becoming trapped in the concave recess.

-To clean your immersion objective use a lens cleaning tissue to sweep across the surface of the objective front lens in one direction only.
+To clean your immersion objective, use a lens-cleaning tissue to sweep across the surface of the objective front lens in one direction only.
 Continue cleaning in the same manner (using a clean section of lens tissue for each sweep) until no oil is seen on the tissue.
-You can also use a commercial immersion oil removal solutions or a small amount of xylene for the final cleaning.
+You can also use a commercial immersion oil removal solution or a small amount of xylene for the final cleaning.
 As always, check the manufacturer’s recommendations before using any solutions to clean your objectives.